Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Breastfeeding a premature baby or more than one baby might seem like a scary prospect, however with support, you can enjoy a successful breastfeeding journey.

 Breast milk has many benefits to you and your baby.
-It contains all of the things your baby needs for nourishment, and also protects against infections.
+It contains all the things your baby needs for nourishment, and protects against infections.

-The nurses in the hospital will support you to use a pump and express milk for your baby.
-Giving your baby breastmilk is a great way of supporting their progress.
+The midwives/support staff and nurses in hospital will support you on how to use a breast pump, how to express and safely store your milk for your baby whenever they are ready to have it.
+Giving your baby breastmilk is a great way of supporting their progress and brain development.

-Bliss – an organisation to support parents and carers of babies who are born prematurely or sick.
+Bliss is an organisation to support parents and carers of babies who are born prematurely or sick.

 When you know you’re expecting more than one baby, breastfeeding could seem overwhelming.
-With careful preparation and good support though, it’s definitely possible for you to reach your breastfeeding goals.
+With careful preparation and good support it is possible for you to reach your breastfeeding goals.
 Remember, any amount of breastfeeding is better than no breastfeeding at all.

 All babies are different and gradually you’ll learn the separate habits and feeding abilities of each baby.